 22. C.H.U.D.
 (1984) - Starring Daniel Stern

-An indulgent werewolf movie with a good cast.
+It's an indulgent werewolf movie with a good cast; it doesn't disappoint.

 24. Tales from the Crypt Presents Bordello of Blood (1996) - Starring Dennis Miller, Corey Feldman and William Sadler

 Here's another vampire fix for you.
-Better than Fright Night, but not as good as From Dusk Till Dawn.
+It's better than Fright Night, but not as good as From Dusk Till Dawn.

 25. Planet Terror (2007) - Written & Directed by Robert Rodriguez

 Starring Rose McGowan, Jeff Fahey and Josh Brolin.
 This is another one of my favorites.
-It's the best zombie film ever!
+It's hands-down the best zombie film ever.